openwebos/build-desktop/README.md

 2) Start up the service bus:

         ./service-bus.sh start

+3) Start up the native webOS services on the service bus:

+        ./service-bus.sh services

+4) The first time you start, you'll need to create a default account:

+        ./service-bus.sh init

-3) Run luna-sysmgr   (ignore the messages from LunaService):
+5) Run luna-sysmgr   (ignore the messages from LunaService):

         ./run-luna-sysmgr.sh